codingsparse/qwerty-weighted-levenshtein/README.md

 Not all edits are equal!
 Insertions and substitutions of characters should be considered differently if the characters are close to each other in a standard QWERTY keyboard.

-This library it gives different distances based on the closeness of characters in the keyboard and it returns the Levensthtein edit distance (insertion, deletion, substition of characters) as well as Damerau-Levenshtein distance
+This library it gives different distances based on the closeness of characters in the keyboard and it returns the Levensthtein edit distance (insertion, deletion, substition of characters) as well as Damerau-Levenshtein distance (insertion, deletion, substition and transpositions of adjacent characters).

 It also provides similarity scores from 0.0 to 1.0 denoting how similar the two strings are.